survivalizeed/Hgine/README.md

 ## Make it work
-To make the Engine work you just need to download the source folder and import it in a visual studio project.
+To make the Engine work you just need to download the source folder and import it into a visual studio project.
 After you have done that go into the SurLua.h and change the #pragma comment paths to the destination where your .a files are placed.
 ##### Be aware of x64 and x86.
 Now go into the Audio.h and do the same with the bass.lib.